bashup/events/README.md

 # Subscribers after the resolve are fired immediately:

-    $ event on "promised" event on "promised/1" echo "Nested:"
+    $ event on "promised" event on "promised" @1 echo "Nested:"
     Nested: value

-    $ event on "promised/1" echo "Plain:"
+    $ event on "promised" @1 echo "Plain:"
     Plain: value

 # And a resolved event never "has" any subscribers: